Layered Strawberry Cake

 If you're looking for an easy cake recipe that would work well as a showstopping centerpiece, you've found it!
 Our Layered Strawberry Cake is a cinch to whip up and it's pretty enough to earn lots of "oohs" and "aahs."

 What You'll Need

 - 1 (15-1/4-ounce) package butter recipe golden cake mix

 - 2 cups whipping cream

-In a medium bowl with an electric mixer on high speed, beat remaining preserves with whipping cream and powdered sugar until stiff peaks form.
+- In a medium bowl with an electric mixer on high speed, beat remaining preserves with whipping cream and confectioners' sugar until stiff peaks form.

-Place 1 cake layer on a serving plate.
-Arrange half of strawberries over layer; top with half of whipped cream mixture.
+- Place 1 cake layer on a serving plate.
+Arrange half the strawberries over layer; top with half of whipped cream mixture.
 Repeat procedure with remaining layer, strawberries, and whipped cream mixture.
 Garnish with extra strawberries, if desired.

 If you liked this recipe, be sure to check out our free eBook, Classic Cakes: 24 Easy Cake Recipes to Enjoy Year-Round!

 This classic dessert is so special, it's worthy of being on a White House menu.
 Come to think of it...it was!
 This is one of the desserts that was served when former President Kennedy and his family hosted a luncheon for Princess Grace Kelly.
 The good news is, you don't have to be royalty to enjoy our White House Strawberries Romanoff!